HidekiKawahara/CAPRICEP/README.md

 ## Reference

-Kawahara, H. and Yatabe, K.: Cascaded all-pass filterswith randomized center frequencies and phase polarity foracoustic and speech measurement and data augmentation,arXiv:2010.13185(2020).
+Kawahara, H. and Yatabe, K.: Cascaded all-pass filterswith randomized center frequencies and phase polarity for　acoustic and speech measurement and data augmentation,arXiv:2010.13185(2020).

+### Abstract

+We introduce a new member of TSP (Time Stretched Pulse) for acoustic and speech measurement infrastructure, based on a simple all-pass filter and systematic randomization.
+This new infrastructure fundamentally upgrades our previous measurement procedure, which enables simultaneous measurement of multiple attributes, including non-linear ones without requiring extra filtering nor post-processing.
+Our new proposal establishes a theoretically solid, flexible, and extensible foundation in acoustic measurement.
+Moreover, it is general enough to provide versatile research tools for other fields, such as biological signal analysis.
+We illustrate using acoustic measurements and data augmentation as representative examples among various prospective applications.
+We open-sourced MATLAB implementation.
+It consists of an interactive and real-time acoustic tool, MATLAB functions, and supporting materials.

 ## Sample files

+The following files sound pervcptually indistinguishable (at least for me).

 Please refer to Fig.5 of the reference.